 The Stobart Sustainability Fund is providing funding to support the transformation of local communities through projects that tackle climate change, reduce emissions or protect and enhance the environment.
 Applications are welcomed from non-profit organizations, community groups, small businesses and educational facilities.
 There is no deadline. - Funding for people taking action in marine conservation (Sea Changers)

 Sea Changers offer one-off grants to UK based charities and other organisations (this includes schools) who are taking part in marine conservation related activities.
 The projects which will be funded meet one or more of the following objectives; to address the root causes of marine conservation threats and challenges in the UK, to prevent or reduce negative impacts on UK coastal and marine environments and/or species, to add to the body of knowledge about marine conservation threats and challenges in the UK.
 For main grants between £500 and £2500, there are two grant round per year.
 The deadline for main grants are 31 March and 30 September.
-For small grants up to £500, applications are welcome any time. - Heat Network Efficiency Scheme Round 9 open (UK Government)
+For small grants up to £500, applications are welcome any time. - Grants and loans for charities and social enterprises to improve energy efficiency (Social Investment Business)

 The Energy Resilience Fund (ERF) is providing a blended funding package of loan (60%) and grant (40%) to improve the energy resilience of eligible charities and social enterprises in England.
 Incorporated voluntary, community or social enterprise organisations that are looking to install energy saving measures or generation technology to buildings/land, and/or to purchase energy efficient or environmentally friendly vehicles or equipment are invited to apply for the fund.
 If required, the fund will arrange an energy audit before continuing with the application process.
 Applicants must be able to demonstrate that they are unable to access mainstream bank lending for work. -